 Known as “la Serenissima”, the most serene, Venice is chalked full of history and beauty.
 It’s calm and peaceful in the wee hours, and yet it’s crazy and crowded with tourists in the daytime and around famous landmarks.
 Our method of exploring and tips are sure to help you have a relaxing and unforgettable trip to Venice.

-Living on the west coast of the USA, the oldest structures we have anywhere are barely 150 years old, so immediately any fascinating architecture must go on the travel list.
+Growing up on the west coast of the USA, the oldest structures we have anywhere are barely 150 years old, so immediately any fascinating architecture must go on the travel list.
 And then there is art.
 In the Seattle area we are inundated with local art (subjects of orca whales, boats, produce, modernism…), so the chance to visit every single museum filled with historic pieces in every city cannot be missed.
-But here’s some real talk: if you want to enjoy Venice stress free, let yourself be okay with not visiting every single museum.
+But here’s some real talk: if you want to enjoy Venice stress free, let yourself be okay with not visiting every single museum, because there are SO MANY things to do.

 Oh, and food.
 I can’t even begin to talk about that, so our friend Kavita will tackle that for us over on her blog.
 The best food in Venice should be left to the experts.
 My only thing to say about the food in Venice is that their preparation of seafood is unique in comparison with other places in Italy and at least one meal in Venice needs to be local seafood dishes.